Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Another user likes or comments on your post.
 2. Open your notifications.

+**Expected Result:** A notification should be shown for the community interaction.

-**Expected Result:** A notification is shown for the community interaction.
+**Actual Result:** A notification is not shown for the community interaction.

 ---